MusicMoveArr/MiniMediaPlaylists/README.md

 4. Cross-Sync the liked songs + the song ratings

 # Commands
+1. Sync - Sync playlists between 2 services
-1. PullPlex - Pull all your Plex playlists
+2. PullPlex - Pull all your Plex playlists
-2. PullSpotify - Pull all your spotify playlists
+3. PullSpotify - Pull all your spotify playlists
-3. PullSubsonic - Pull all your SubSonic playlists
+4. PullSubsonic - Pull all your SubSonic playlists
-4. PullTidal - Pull all your Tidal playlists
+5. PullTidal - Pull all your Tidal playlists
-5. Sync - Sync playlists between 2 services
+6. PullJellyfin  - Pull all your Jellyfin playlists

 # Docker-Compose example
 This example will pull the plex playlists every 6 hours and playlists that have over 5000 tracks won't get pulled